tensorlakeai/indexify/docs/docs/index.md

 ![Indexify High Level](images/Indexify_KAT.gif)

-Build complex, distributed data pipelines at scale with Indexify.
-Using Indexify, you can
+Indexify helps you build complex distributed data pipelines that scale from a demo to billions of users by changing a single line of configuration.
+With Indexify, you'll be able to have

-- transform unstructured data into structured data using the latest state of the art models
+- **Insights from Unstructured Data** : Run state of the art models efficiently to transform unstructured data into structured data
-- chain together complex data transformations, with automatic reindexing of data when changes are detected
+- **Fault Tolerant Pipelines**: Effectively distribute workloads without worrying about network failures, automatic retries or scaling
-- query data extracted at each step of the pipeline with simple SQL, Semantic Search or both!
+- **Full Observability**: Every step of the pipeline can be queried with SQL, Semantic Search or both

-With Indexify, integrating the latest cutting edge model and scaling your product from a demo to billions of users is easy. **Just change a single line of config**.
+- **Up to Date Information**: Data is automatically re-indexed when changes are detected, even after you chaining together any complex transformations

 ## Why Use Indexify